How the Biotherapy Alternative Medicine Clinic can help with chronic ear infections.

 Telephone consultation (415) 409-3939 (San Francisco) or (650) 365-3640 (Redwood City)

-About us: Peter Melamed, Lic.Ac., RN, Ph.D., father of 3 healthy children and 6 healthy grandchildren, was trained as a medical doctor in Russia.
+About us: Peter Melamed, Lic.Ac., RN, Ph.D., father of 3 healthy children and 7 healthy grandchildren and one great grandchild, was trained as a medical doctor in Russia.
 Subsequently he took specialized training in anesthesiology, intensive care, and internal medicine.
 In 1969, Peter Melamed, MD was awarded a Ph.D. in medical science.
 He took further training in acupuncture, herbal medicine, and internal detoxification at universities in Saint Petersburg, Moscow, Perm, and Odessa.
 He was granted a license to practice acupuncture in Russia in 1978, and from that time he combined conventional Western medical treatment with herbs, acupuncture, and other non-drug healing therapies.
 After immigrating to the USA in 1991, he obtained licenses to practice acupuncture in the state of California and in New York.
 He has also been certified by the National Board of Acupuncture.
 Peter Melamed has written numerous articles published around the world, and frequently lectures on various holistic topics around the Bay Area.

 The statements made in this website have not been evaluated by the Food and Drug Administration.
 The products and procedures presented at this website are not intended to diagnose, treat, cure or prevent any disease or illness, to prescribe any medication or to be a substitute for medical treatment.